bijoypantu/Makeover-Monday-Submissions/README.md

 ---

-This repository contains my submissions for the **MakeoverMonday (MoM)** project — a global data-visualization initiative where participants reimagine an existing chart or dataset each week.
+This repository contains my submissions for the **MakeoverMonday (MoM)** project — a tableau community initiative where participants reimagine an existing chart or dataset each week.

 **Goals**
 - Document weekly participation in **#MakeoverMonday 2025**.
-- Showcase dashboards, analyses and design choices (Tableau + other tools).
+- Showcase dashboards, analyses and design choices (Tableau).
-- Keep a clean archive, organized by **year → week** for quick browsing.
+- Kept a clean archive, organized by **year → week** for quick browsing.

+---

+## Getting started
+- Click a linked dashboard title or the preview image to open the **interactive** version on Tableau Public.
+- Use the **Table of Contents** below to jump to a specific week quickly.
+- To run analyses locally, download the workbook/data from each week's folder.

 ---